JordietYahii/bookiza/README.md

 ```
 Open `http://localhost:6000` on your browser to see your freshly minted book!

+## Features

+  - Available everywhere, naturally hosted on Bubblin or on your own site.
+(Via a [spine_url](https://bubblin.github.io/))
+  - Responsive by default
+  - Beautiful flexible typography, @font-faces and a plethora of [templates]() to choose from
+  - Easier to maintain, no reflow headaches!
+  - Multi-Language & multi-platform
+  - Full Cover
+  - CDN compatibility
+  - Full-bleed Magazine Imagery
+  - In-page JavaScript programming
+  - Any content, any mode: WebGL, Latex, Katex, Markdown or plain old HTML.
+  - Supported on all major devices and browsers
+      Searchable & Indexable
+      Comics & Animation support: white, sepia, night

-## Library
+## The library
-Books created via Bookiza can be published directly to [Bubblin](https://bubbl.in) - our substrate platform for superbook readers.
-Bubblin is fully integrated with [Stripe Connect](https://stripe.com/connect) and supports payments in multiple countries.
+Books created via Bookiza can be published directly on [Bubblin](https://bubbl.in) - our substrate platform for book lovers.
+Or  host it on your own website!
+Bubblin comes feature packed and pre-integrated with [Stripe Connect](https://stripe.com/connect).

 Find a selection of *exclusive* and [handpicked books](https://bubbl.in/books) brought to you by our community of futurists.